art-w/deque/README.md

   Moor and Jeremy Gibbons in [Bridging the algorithm gap: A linear-time functional program for paragraph formatting].
-- [string_builder.ml](examples/string_builder.ml) shows how to improve the asymptotic of a monoidal "concat" operator, a common design pattern in purely functional libraries.
+- [string_builder.ml](examples/string_builder.ml) shows how to improve the asymptotics of a monoidal "concat" operator, a common design pattern in purely functional libraries.
 Surprisingly, this benchmark reveals that the simpler [difference lists] may exhibit weird edge cases in addition to being less flexible.
 See [Reflection without remorse] by Atze van der Ploeg and Oleg Kiselyov for a less obvious application to monadic computations.
 - [zipper.ml](examples/zipper.ml) is a classic zipper to iterate over an ordered collection, with the added benefit that one can instantly close the traversal in `O(1)` rather than `O(length traversed)`.
 Such a zipper is a